Tropicana Field Seating – The tbt* Party Deck

 In other words, the tbt* Party Deck wouldn’t be the section of choice for most fans.

-You know what’s cool about baseball?
+But here’s what’s cool about baseball.
 You still see people sitting in these seats.
 There seems to be a sense of belonging here.
 In the same way that the super-royal-Legendary-Lexus box seats in the newer ballparks give people a sense of belonging to an exclusive club distinguished entirely by income level.